Alim Nabiev: Martial arts career

+Glory

 He signed with Glory in the second part of 2017, and faced Jimmy Vienot at Glory 47: Lyon for his promotional debut.
 He won the fight by unanimous decision.
 He next faced Nieky Holzken at Glory 49: Rotterdam, and won by unanimous decision.
 After winning a split decision against Cedric Doumbe, he was given the chance to fight Harut Grigorian for the Glory Welterweight championship at Glory 54: Birmingham.
 Grigorian won by unanimous decision.

 Nabiev fought Eyevan Danenberg at Glory 59: Amsterdam and won by split decision.
 He won another split decision against Murthel Groenhart at Glory 64: Strasbourg, and challenged Cedric Doumbe for the Glory Welterweight title at Glory 66: Paris.
 Doumbe won by a second-round knockout.

 Nabiev was scheduled to face Troy Jones at Glory: Collision 3 on October 23, 2021.
 He won the fight by unanimous decision.

 Nabiev faced Endy Semeleer for the vacant Glory Welterweight Championship at Glory 82 on November 19, 2022.
 He lost the fight by split decision.